Last updated: April 29, 2022

 Leadership has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 We provide equal employment opportunities for all who work at and apply to work at Sourcegraph.
 We are committed to providing an environment free of harassment and discrimination of all types.
+We expect Teammates to comply with our Global Respectful Workplace and Harassment, Discrimination and Bullying Prevention Policy.

 Anyone who feels harassed, discriminated against, or otherwise disrespected should report the incident to their manager, the People Team, the Legal Team, or our anonymous, confidential third-party hotline.
 See the Raising concerns section.